Professor Nicole Lee presented at the NDARC Webinar Series on Thursday 30 September 2021.

 In 2020, a report was developed for the National Mental Health Commission that explores the role of alcohol and other drug policy, services, prevention and supports in a successful mental health system.
 We asked whether alcohol and other drug use is a mental health issue; what were the good things and less good things about integration; and asked whether services should be integrated and whether there were alternatives.

-In this presentation, Nicole will present findings from the report and explain a new framework for thinking about co-occurring disorders .
+In this presentation, Nicole presented findings from the report and explained a new framework for thinking about co-occurring disorders.